A lattice pairing-field approach to ultracold Fermi gases: Introduction

 Pair formation of fermions governs the dynamics in a tremendous variety of systems at vastly different lengths scales, ranging from electrons in solids and ultracold quantum gases to strong-interaction matter and the physics of neutron stars.
 In gases of interacting spin-$1/2$ fermions, for example, pairing of spin-up and spin-down particles at diametrically opposite points of the Fermi surface plays a very prominent role, as it leads to the opening of a gap in the quasiparticle spectrum accompanied by the formation of a superfluid state at sufficiently low temperatures~\cite{PhysRev.106.162,PhysRev.108.1175}.
 Interestingly, such a formation of pairs alongside with the emergence of superfluidity even appears to hold for strongly correlated systems, as has been found in detailed theoretical and experimental studies of ultracold Fermi gases (see Refs.~\cite{Perali2002,Chen2005,Bulgac2006,Parish2007,Stewart2008,Kuhnle2010,Perali2011,Palestini2012,Enss2012b, Boettcher2013,Wlazlowski2013,Tajima2014,Pantel2014,Chen2014,Boettcher2014,Roscher2015,Krippa2015,Frank2018,Jensen2020,Jensen2019,Pini2019,Richie-Halford2020} and Refs.~\cite{Schunck2008,Shin2008,Nascimbene2010,Nascimbene2010b,Sommer2011,Nascimbene2011,Ku2012,Sagi2015,Horikoshi2017,Murthy2018,Jensen2019b,Long2020}, respectively).
 Naturally, an understanding of the microscopic properties of fermion pairs is fundamentally relevant to gain an insight into the macroscopic properties of such fermion gases.

 In the present work, for concreteness, we restrict ourselves to systems which can be described by a Hamilton operator of the form

 where we have set~$\hbar = 1$ and $d$ determines the number of {\it spatial} dimensions.
 Unless stated otherwise, we always assume summation over repeated indices associated with the species~$\sigma=\uparrow,\downarrow$.
 The field operators~$\hat{\psi}_\sigma$ and~$\hat{\psi}^{\dagger}_\sigma$ associated with fermions of spin~$\sigma$ are assumed to obey the usual anti-commutation relations.
 We moreover assume that the interaction, parametrized by the coupling $g>0$, is attractive.
+From a phenomenological standpoint, we mainly have the development of an alternative lattice formalism for the description of ultracold atomic Fermi gases in mind (which should be extendable to nuclear matter).
+Still, we would like to add that suitably discretized versions of the model described by Eq.~\eqref{eq:hamiltonian_four_fermion_model} can be directly related to condensed-matter systems, most prominently to the Hubbard model, see, e.g., Refs.~\cite{PhysRevE.105.065302,doi:10.1146/annurev-conmatphys-090921-033948} for recent discussions.

 The macroscopic properties of the many-body system described by the Hamilton operator~\eqref{eq:hamiltonian_four_fermion_model} can be extracted from the grand-canonical partition function:

 where $k_\mathrm{B} = 1$ and $\beta=1/T$ is the inverse temperature.
 The particle number operators $N_{\sigma}= \int \d^dr\, \hat{\psi}^\dagger_\sigma(\mathbf{r}) \hat{\psi}_\sigma(\mathbf{r})$ couple to the chemical potentials~$\mu_\sigma$ associated with the two spin projections.